rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 categories = ["general information"]
 +++

 For new users, kindly refer to the *Important* section.
-Additionally, please find information about the latest version of rsync to install, refer to the *Latest version of rsync* section .
+Additionally, please refer to the *Latest version of rsync* section for information about installing the latest version.

 The primary Sidebar menu is context-sensitive.
 The rationale behind a context-sensitive Sidebar menu is to conceal menu options that may be distracting to the user.
 See last on this page about the sidebar menu options.

 ### New Tasks and Verification